Kamila-Jusino/BrewBuddy/README.md

 BrewBuddy - Coffee Chatbot
 Overview: BrewBuddy is an AI assistant that can be used to train upcoming baristas

-Future Enhancements: BrewBuddy will a mobile used for easy on the go coffee advice from what to order at a coffee shop to how make specific recipes ~ this is only the bases of the AI part
+Future Enhancements: BrewBuddy will a mobile app used for easy on the go coffee advice from what to order at a coffee shop to how make specific recipes ~ this is only the bases of the AI part

 Credits: